Category Blog

 How do you balance the need for custom music versus licensed cues when you are supervising a project?

 It used to be purely a budgetary issue, but now most of the networks and major streaming outlets have blanket deals with the large libraries, so the expectation on a reality show, special, or docuseries is usually to stay within those catalogs for the show.
 If there is a music budget, it opens the door for custom music to be created, or published songs to be licensed for the special moments that call for lyrics or need a song for creative reasons.
+This balance is a key aspect of music supervision.

 Custom music is more critical when you need something to feel like popular music, but have a situation that requires some unique musical parameters.
 For instance, combining two genres of music for creative reasons, or needing specific tempo shifts that you wouldn’t find in a licensed song or library track.
 So for the most part, we are dividing the musical needs into groups based on the discussions that happen in the spotting session with the showrunner or director.